Look Ahead America

 Look Ahead America is a conservative political advocacy group and nonprofit formed by former Trump campaign staffer Matt Braynard in August 2017.
 The group's stated goals are to identify working-class and rural voters, to increase voter registration and mobilization, local community activism, and to advocate for increased transparency in the voting process such as forensic investigations of fraudulent vote claims and equipping poll watchers with cameras.

-Since 2021, Look Ahead America has organized public rallies and other activities defending the rights of prisoners and arrestees at the 2021 capital attack.
+Since 2021, Look Ahead America has expanded their advocacy to include civil rights.
+The group has organized public rallies and other activities defending the civil rights of prisoners and arrestees at the 2021 Capitol attack.

 History

 Look Ahead America applied for tax exemption on May 19, 2017, with a posting date of August 16 of the same year, giving the organization a 501(c)3 tax-exempt status.

 The organization's tax exemption was revoked on May 15, 2020, with the revocation posted on August 11, 2020.

 In November 2020, Matt Braynard launched the Voter Integrity Fund, later renamed the Voter Integrity Project.
 When crowdfunding website GiveSendGo was hacked, it was revealed that the Voter Integrity Project raised nearly $700,000 in donations on the site, surpassing a goal of $500,000.
 The leftover funds from this venture were rolled into Look Ahead America, which officially relaunched on January 20, 2021.
 With the rolled over funds, Look Ahead America had a total of $793,000 in donations for 2021.
 The organization reapplied for tax exempt status, which was retroactively approved as of December 10, 2021.